 Day 3 – Grindelwald to Lauterbrunnen via Eiger Trail

 Day 4 – Lauterbrunnen to Interlaken, optional side treks

 Day 1 - Arrive in Interlaken

 Interlaken is a beautiful little Swiss town with a tourist focus but local feel.
-Its name literally means “between lakes”, and both of the lakes its situated between are a dazzling turquoise blue.
+Its name literally means “between lakes”.
+Both of the lakes Interlaken is situated between are a dazzling turquoise blue.

 For your accommodation in Interlaken, I recommending staying the night at Balmers Tent Village where you can leave your large luggage in their storage room.
-The Tent Village has some kitchen facilities, a jacuzzi, small pool, and a bar, and their partner location Balmers Hostel has a fully equipped kitchen to use.
+The Tent Village has some kitchen facilities, a jacuzzi, small pool, and a bar.
+Their partner location, Balmers Hostel, has a fully equipped kitchen that guests can use.

 Things to do in Interlaken:

 If you have free time in Interlaken, I recommend taking the bus to Kifferinselli Park.
 It’s a free “beach” where people can lay out on the grass and take a dip in the lake water.
 Alternatively, if you want to spend some time exploring the lakes, there are many boat tours that can take you to see some wonderful sights!

 Pack a small day bag with clothes and necessities for the next two days and two nights of trekking.
 Buy breakfast, snacks, and lunch for the next day at the supermarket across the street from Balmers.

 Day 2 - Interlaken to Grindelwald